Massachusetts Juvenile Defense Lawyer

 Being prosecuted in juvenile court is frightening for any juvenile.
 The formality of the proceedings alone can be incomprehensible to those accused of delinquency.
 In most cases, juveniles at least grasp that the conduct for which they stand accused was unacceptable, or even illegal – such as possession of alcohol or even assault & battery.
 But, unfortunately, there is an alarming trend among law enforcement to charge juveniles for conduct that, until recently, was correctly dismissed as the result of simple immaturity, better dealt with by parents than probation officers.

-Boston Criminal Lawyer: The Juvenile Justice System
+Cambridge Criminal Lawyer: The Juvenile Justice System

 The criminal justice system has long purported to recognize the difference between the “delinquency” of children and the “criminality” of adult offenders.
 The United States Supreme Court has chimed in, noting that “the State has a ‘parens patriae interest in preserving and promoting the welfare of the child’ [making] a juvenile proceeding fundamentally different from an adult criminal trial.”
 Schall vs. Martin, 467 U.S. 253, 263 (1984).